West Wight People and Place: John Osborn and Grammar’s Common

 In an attempt to answer this question, Pete Johnstone set himself a challenge and that was to find the sense of place of West Wight through photographing people living and working in the area and asking them about their connection to this largely rural area.

-Grammar’s Common, with its dense, almost impenetrable woodland and neolithic Black Barrow is an unusual place and well worth a visit.
+Grammar’s Common, with its dense, almost impenetrable woodland and ancient Black Barrow is an unusual place and well worth a visit.

 The 17-hectare wooded hill, northwest of Brighstone is different to the surrounding landscape.
 Mysterious even.
 The close planted Corsican pines mark it out from the grazed farmland, the downland and Brighstone Forest surrounding it.